1,500 sq ft of space at $24/sq ft loads 8.5x the average salary onto COGS, keeping efficiency front and center.

 A 1,500-sq-ft footprint at $24/sq ft runs roughly 8.5x the local average income ($51,000).
 Layer in menu engineering or ticket-size plays to offset the rent load.

-Ready to Find Your Perfect Business Location in Tucson?
+Ready to Launch in Tucson?

 Turn our 65 readiness score and timing signals into a shortlist of proven sites before competitors react.